 Curious about how these tips can help your credit, or what the details are on what lenders care about when reviewing your history?
 It’s easy to find out by looking at what’s in your credit scores.

 Here’s what myFICO lists as the factors that play into your credit scores:

 And here’s what VantageScore® says you can do to improve your credit score:

 The factors that calculate your score are those that can show lenders that you’re a trustworthy borrower — one that won’t take out more credit than they can reasonably repay and that will pay on time.
 In the end, it really is that simple, so the more you do to show that you’re that type of borrower, the better your credit scores will be.

-When you think about your credit scores, avoid the overwhelm of information by remembering this: The things you can do to improve credit line up with the things you can do to build a stronger financial footing.
-Stay with the basics of paying bills on time and keeping debt as low as possible, and you’ll be in good shape.
+When you think about your credit scores, avoid the overwhelm of information by remembering this: The things you can do to achieve a high credit score line up with the things you can do to build a stronger financial footing.
+Stay with the basics of paying bills on time and keeping debt as low as possible, and you should be in good shape.

 Ready to take control of your finances?
 Make sure you know these key facts about credit scores and credit reports.